 With record temperatures in much of the country this summer, we want to remind you how critical the risk is to children when they are forgotten or left in a vehicle.
 To be clear, it is never safe, to leave a young child alone in a car for any length of time.

 According to the National Safety Council, in both 2018 and 2019, 53 children died in hot cars.
 These are the deadliest years on record in the past 20 years.
+On average, 38 children under the age of 15 die each year from heatstroke after being left in a vehicle.
 Since 1998, almost 900 children have died from vehicular heatstroke; 24 percent of these incidents occurred while a parent or caregiver was at a place of work.

 How can we stop this tragedy from happening?

 - Cars are hot!
 Every 10 minutes the heat can rise by 20 degrees!
 This can make your body temperature rise and cause heat stroke.
 Heat stroke is when a body’s temperature exceeds a normal 98.6F and reaches 104F or degrees or above.
 Heat stroke can cause your organs to shut down and become a true medical emergency!

 - People get distracted and sometimes forget a child is in the car.
 Cell phones are the number one cause of distractions.
 Another distraction is a change of routine or disruption of everyday activities.
 If you usually don’t drop your child off at daycare, you are probably not accustomed to having your child in the car, making it easier to forget.